Updated: March 9, 2021 by Kristen Chapple

 - Freeze-Dried – this is raw food that has been air-dried to remove the moisture.
 This increases the shelf life but maintains the nutritional value of raw food.

 While fresh food is, of course, the best for your cat, it will always need to be used within three to five days of purchase, and frozen foods need to be used within three to five days of thawing.
 This means that when it comes to choice, you are largely limited to what is available in your area.
 Freeze-dried food has a comparatively long shelf life and is easier to procure from more traditional pet food sellers.

-The main downside with freeze-dried food is not that any of the nutrition has been lost in the processing, but rather that it is very dry.
-Cats need liquid just like everyone else, but they tend to prefer to get their liquid from their food rather than drinking water.
 With this dry food, it is important to make sure that they always have ready access to water and to monitor their drinking to ensure that they do not become dehydrated.

-My own research and experience have convinced me that a raw food diet of species appropriate foods is the best thing for my cat.
-I have myself witnessed the improvement in my cat’s health and happiness as a result of feeding her food as close as possible to what she has evolved to eat.
+My own research and experience have convinced me that a raw food diet of species-appropriate foods is the best thing for my cat.
+I myself have witnessed the improvement in my cat’s health and happiness as a result of feeding her food as close as possible to what she has evolved to eat.
 Like most people, I don’t have time to make my own and it is not as simple as it sounds to create a rounded raw diet at home, so I rely on commercially available raw cat food.

 As well as feeding my cat a variety of fresh and frozen raw food, I also include freeze-dried food in her diet, as its longer shelf life means that I don’t run out and she does not go hungry.
 In my opinion, the best freeze-dried raw food currently on the market for cats is made by Stella & Chewy.
 It is made from high-quality meat from good, wild sources, and uses every part of the animal to give your cat all the nutrients that it needs.